The Island of Misfit Toys Christmas Table

 This year I decided to create a fun, retro themed tablescape, featuring Rudolph the rednosed reindeer and The Island of Misfit Toys Christmas Table.

-It is almost Christmas and I realized that I had not even shared my The Island of Misfit Toys Christmas Table, here on the blog.
+Welcome to The Island of Misfit Toys Christmas Tablescape, which was a part of our Vintage Christmas Home Tour this year.
 Since it was not my year to host for the holidays, I really set this table mainly for us and our everyday enjoyment.
 So this year it is super fun!
 Ron’s favorite holiday cartoon is Rudolph, so this table makes him smile everytime he sees it.

 It is always nice to have your home set in case you have drop by guests over during the season, for an impromptu game night, or birthday celebrations that carry over since mine is in December.
 I honestly did not really think about having any kind of formal dinner at this table or even plan a menu.
 I kept everything ultra casual this year by leaving the bench I used for Thanksgiving pulled up to the table.
 This was super handy since we still have all the metal chairs around the round kitchen breakfast table which was relocated for the large Christmas tree.Where did this inspiration come from?
 Well besides it being Ron’s favorite holiday cartoon, this years house theme was Vintage Holiday TV Classics; like Charlie Brown, The Grinch, Frosty and of course Rudolph.
 This cute theme really came together when we saw these sweet little vintage spice tins while antiquing back in October.
 They had been crafted into little miniature arrangements, with these retro styled christmas ornaments.
 We loved them, and they immediately reminded us of two things, The Island of Misfit Toys and The Velveteen Rabbit.While I know those seem to be in direct contradiction of each other, the style of ornaments reminded Ron of the the claymation from Rudolph and the Misfit Toys, but how they had been loved and worn over the years reminded me of the story of The Velveteen Rabbit.
 They were already real toys because they had been loved, clearly.
 To me this embodied the meaning of Christmas and the joy that every child has when they receive that special toy they asked Santa for that year.
 I loved the tinsel and swirly twirly gumdrops in cocoa tins, it was all perfect.
 Then I found the sweet Rudolph vintage style wall art at Walmart and knew it had to be fate for this tablescape.
 I added in my mannequin tree and dressed her up to look like a 1950’s style dolly, and covered her with all my Mother’s vintage hand painted glass ornaments she had bought from Poland.
 I decided last year that I loved them so much that I began to add a few newer ones to her original set.
 Christopher Radko makes a beautiful version and a really nice beaded garland that I picked up at Dillard’s.